Dear readers of ADxS.org, please forgive the disruption.

 • Addiction

-All these phenomena in their basic forms are also typical stress symptoms.
+All of these phenomena are also typical stress symptoms in their basic forms.

-But here it already becomes clear: even if dysphoria in inactivity is a helpful stress response (in case of actual threat), it is obvious that depression, obsessive-compulsive disorder and anxiety are based on much more than a momentary, acute stress state.
-In such disorders, individual, specific stress symptoms are out of control (have become dysfunctional), whereas in ADHD the balance between stress symptoms (in the sense of a “healthy” stress response under the assumption of an existing threat) is still largely maintained.
-In ADHD, the state is disturbed (that stress exists even though there is no corresponding stressor), while the stress response itself is physiologically functioning largely correctly.
+However, it is already clear here that even if dysphoria during inactivity is a helpful stress reaction (when there is an actual threat), it is obvious that there is far more to depression, obsessive-compulsive disorder and anxiety than a momentary, acute state of stress.
+In such disorders, individual, specific stress symptoms have gotten out of control (become dysfunctional), whereas in ADHD the balance between the stress symptoms (in the sense of a “healthy” stress reaction under the assumption of an existing danger) is still largely maintained.
+In ADHD, the condition is disturbed (that stress exists although no corresponding stressor is present), while the stress response itself works physiologically largely correctly.

-Acute cortisol tolerant stress may cause the stress symptoms equivalent to those of ADHD, but not readily symptoms of major depression or severe obsessive-compulsive behavior.
+Acute cortisol stress can cause the stress symptoms that correspond to those of ADHD, but not readily symptoms of major depression or severe obsessive-compulsive behavior.

-However, it has been proven that, on the one hand, depression can be caused by prolonged stress - and, on the other hand, that depressives are in a state of increased permanent stress.47 Early childhood stress in combination with the genetic disposition relevant for depression leads to a high susceptibility to depression.
+However, it has been proven that depression can be caused by long-term stress - and that depressives are in a state of increased long-term stress.48 Early childhood stress in conjunction with the genetic disposition relevant to depression leads to a high susceptibility to depression.

 How ADHD develops: genes + environment

-Up to this point, the triggering cause and continuing mode of action of depression and ADHD coincide.
-In depression, a deficiency of serotonin, a hormone that serves to reduce stress, maintains the increased state of permanent stress.47 In ADHD, it is primarily the dopamine balance that is altered, and secondarily the norepinephrine balance, as well as, albeit more slightly, the acetylcholine balance and the serotonin balance (keyword: dysphoria during inactivity).
+Up to this point, the triggering cause and continuing mode of action of depression and ADHD are the same.
+In depression, a lack of serotonin, a hormone that serves to reduce stress, maintains the increased permanent state of stress.48 In ADHD, the dopamine balance is primarily altered, followed by the noradrenaline balance and also, albeit to a lesser extent, the acetylcholine balance and the serotonin balance (keyword: dysphoria during inactivity).

-Stress also inhibits the melatonin balance, which normally counteracts stress states.
+Stress also inhibits the melatonin balance, which normally counteracts states of stress.

 8. Correlation of stress sensitivity and ADHD in animal models